 - Words that appear in multiple places and can potentially cause confusion if not used consistently.

 Link Your Images

 Embedded images are difficult and time-consuming to edit and can shift your format with minor text changes.
 They also expand your file size by as much as 20 times.
 Translating the text in such images would require an extra step of extracting the text from them, adding to the cost of translation.

 Linked images will keep their compression no matter the format of your technical document, limiting your reformatting to textual elements.
 That will make your job considerably simpler.
 Keep all your images in the same folder as your document to avoid broken links during the process of your technical documentation translation.

 Contracts and agreements must comply with your target industry’s regulations.
 Underestimating the power of regulatory language can result in serious financial penalties.
 A professional translation company will make sure to assign the translation of such documents to an experienced in-country translator who specializes in the regulatory landscape of your industry and can advise your team and modify translations accordingly.

-- Prepare for the Future
+Prepare for the Future

-Choose a technical translation company that has every trick up its sleeve, and you’ll never have to drop another ball again.
+Choose a technical translation company that has every trick up its sleeve, and you will never have to drop another ball again.